nasa/GeneLab_Data_Processing/Methyl-Seq/Pipeline_GL-DPPD-7113_Versions/GL-DPPD-7113.md

 *bismark_genome_preparation*
 *	`--bowtie2` - specify bismark to create bisulfite indexes for use with Bowtie2
 *	`--parallel` – specifies how many threads to use (note these will be doubled as it operates on both strands simultaneously)
-*  positional argument specifing the directory holding the reference genome (should end in ".fa" or ".fasta", can be gzipped and including ".gz")
+*  positional argument specifying the directory holding the reference genome (should end in ".fa" or ".fasta", can be gzipped and including ".gz")

 *bam2nuc*
 * --genomic_composition_only - specifies creation of the (genome-specific) genomic_nucleotide_frequencies.txt report